 - Subtract any pension adjustments.
 If you have a workplace pension, your employer will determine the pension adjustment for you.
 This amount is based on the annual contributions both you and your employer have made to a defined contribution plan or, in the case of a defined benefit plan, on a formula that calculates the pension benefits you earned that year.

-There are a couple of ways you can find out your RRSP contribution limit for 2019.
-The simplest way is to check your 2018 tax assessment, which the Canada Revenue Agency would have sent to you sometime after you filed your 2018 taxes.
+There are a couple of ways you can find out your RRSP contribution limit for 2022.
+The simplest way is to check your latest tax assessment, which the Canada Revenue Agency would have sent to you sometime after you filed your 2021 taxes.
 It lists your current contribution limit and shows how they determined this amount by using the calculations outlined above.
 You can also find your RRSP contribution limit online if you register for the CRA’s free My Account service.